-Title and Description Dept. 4.1 Land Use as Climate and Housing Action - explore different scenarios of missing middle housing development to meet housing needs and address climate challenges OPC - G. Quetin 4.2 Downtown Parking and Parking Garages - Update regarding parking in Olympia's downtown (Downtown Parking Strategy) and strategies to evaluate how best to use the valuable space on public curbs.
-Additionally, Planning Commission-led discussion of the pros/cons of parking garages and providing regulations to help make them adaptable under different future use scenarios OPC - G. Quetin 4.3 Planning for Disability - How the built environment interacts with planning and design decisions OPC - D. Garcia 4.4 Planning for Safety - In Olympia, 1% of lane miles downtown account for 15% of pedestrian accidents and fatalities.
+Title and Description Dept. 4.1 Land Use as Climate and Housing Action - explore different scenarios of missing middle housing development to meet housing OPC - G. needs and address climate challenges Quetin 4.2 Downtown Parking and Parking Garages - Update regarding parking in Olympia's downtown (Downtown Parking Strategy) and OPC - G. strategies to evaluate how best to use the valuable space on public curbs.
+Additionally, Planning Commission-led discussion of the Quetin pros/cons of parking garages and providing regulations to help make them adaptable under different future use scenarios 4.3 Planning for Disability - How the built environment interacts with planning and design decisions OPC - D. Garcia

+4.4 Planning for Safety - In Olympia, 1% of lane miles downtown account for 15% of pedestrian accidents and fatalities.
 Road deaths in Washington reached a 33-year high in 2023.
 Statewide, 810 people were killed in crashes involving a motor vehicle in 2023, a 33-year high.
 That's up from 743 in 2022, and nearly double from 2014, when 462 people were killed in traffic.

-4.5 5 Alleys and Reuse - Provide a briefing on how other downtowns have reused their alleys for more productive uses.

-Garcia

-4.6 Multi Family Tax Exemption briefing - Briefing on how other similarly sized cities have used the MFTE OPC - D.

-Garcia

-4.7 Why other cities ditched their parking minimums - Recently, many other WA cities have ditched their parking mandates.
-What can OPC - D.

-Olympia learn from what other cities are doing?
+OPC - D. Garcia 4.5 Alleys and Reuse - Provide a briefing on how other downtowns have reused their alleys for more productive uses.
+OPC - D. Garcia 4.6 Multi Family Tax Exemption briefing - Briefing on how other similarly sized cities have used the MFTE OPC - D. Garcia 4.7 Why other cities ditched their parking minimums - Recently, many other WA cities have ditched their parking mandates.
+What can Olympia learn from what other cities are doing?
 Examples: Port Townsend, Spokane, Bellingham, Shoreline.
-Garcia

-4.8

-4.9

-4.10
+OPC - D. Garcia 4.8 ADA Street Parking Update.
+If possible, include InterCity Transit on ADA options and planning.
+CPD/ Transportation Staff.
+IT if available.
+4.9 4.10